nchalla3/notes/content/Media Notes/Cracking the Coding Interview Notes.md

 	- Solve the algorithm for a basic case (1 element, n = 1, etc)
 	- Then solve for 2, 3......
 	- Kind of like proof by induction
+	- Often lends itself to recursive algorithms
+	- Allows you to find "interesting" cases and early returns in algorithm
+5. Data Structure Brainstorm
+	- What exactly am I trying to do?
+	- What data structure would be useful to do what I'm trying to do?